Heat pumps vs. oil furnace heating: What’s better in 2026?

 The cost to operate a heat pump system depends on how much electrical energy is needed to heat your home.
 Consumption depends on many factors, including what electricity costs in your region and what temperature you like to maintain inside your home.

 Heat pumps become less efficient as the outdoor temperature drops.
 In ideal conditions, the average heat pump can produce up to 400% more heat energy than it consumes in electricity.
-That rate drops to around 250% at 32°F, and 100% or less at 0°F. Most modern heat pumps can still effectively heat your home at temperatures well below freezing, down to -15°F, but system efficiency won’t be optimal.
+That rate drops to around 250% at 32°F, and 100% or less at 0°F. Most modern heat pumps can still effectively heat your home at temperatures well below freezing, with cold-climate heat pumps able to heat down to -15°F, but system efficiency won’t be optimal.

-If you live in a region with average daily temperatures below freezing for more than a few days a year, the overall efficiency of a heat pump system in the winter could be as low as 200%—still better than oil furnaces' efficiency.
+If you live in a region with average daily temperatures below freezing for more than a few days a year, the overall efficiency of a heat pump system in the winter could be as low as 200%—which is still better than oil furnaces' efficiency.

 Learn more about heat pump cost calculations